Gay IVF Embryology Team

 Jay earned his Bachelor’s and Master’s degrees in Microbiology from the University of Massachusetts.
 He is certified by the American Board of Bioanalysts as a Technical Supervisor in Andrology and Embryology.

-Meghan is a senior embryologist, earned her Bachelor of Science in Biology at Westfield College and joined RSC New England in 2006.
-Meg’s technical expertise and inherent interest in clinical embryology have enabled her to advance steadily and rapidly to become a senior embryologist at RSC New England and to contribute to the solid foundation allowing the laboratory’s continued evolution in concert with that of IVF.
+Meghan is a senior embryologist, earned her Bachelor of Science in Biology at Westfield College and joined IVF New England in 2006.
+Meg’s technical expertise and inherent interest in clinical embryology have enabled her to advance steadily and rapidly to become a senior embryologist at IVF New England and to contribute to the solid foundation allowing the laboratory’s continued evolution in concert with that of IVF.

 Senior embryologist, May Fung, earned her Bachelor’s of Science in biology with a concentration in biochemistry at Emmanuel College, and has many years of experience as a clinical embryologist.
 She entered the field of in vitro fertilization in 1988.